 While there may be a perfectly legitimate reason for a given person’s gap in employment, a hiring manager does not know the gap is legitimate unless an applicant explains so.

 A manager is left to assume the worst.
-Why else would an applicant omit an explanation of why he or she was out of work for six months?
+Why else would an applicant omit an explanation of why they were out of work for six months?
 A year?
 Two years?
 The manager thinks that if there was a good reason for the gap, the applicant would explain.

 Obviously, not all gaps in employment are easy to explain away.
 Some gaps happen for bad reasons, including an applicant’s termination from a previous job for cause.
-If you were fired, you should say so as delicately as possible.
+You should prepare how you will answer the question of why you have been fired.
 It is better for the hiring manager to find out from you than from your previous employer.